The Society

 Evening meetings take place in the Llantonian Hall at 7.30 p.m. on the second Wednesday of the month.

-Morning repeats are held at CF61 on the Thursday of the following week at 11am.
+Morning repeats are held at CF61 on the Thursday two weeks later at 11 a.m. except in December.

 Also, an April AGM.